foggie-sims/foggie/README.md

 # foggie
-this is the repository for CODE associated with the FOGGIE python analysis package.
+this is the repository for code for analyzing the FOGGIE simulations